stanford-cocolab/cocolab.stanford.edu/psych204-fall2016.md

 You are encouraged (but not required) to do projects in small groups of two or three people.

-Projects will generally contain both a probabilistic model of some aspect of human cognition and a behavioral expriment testing the model.
+Projects will generally contain both a probabilistic model of some aspect of human cognition and a behavioral experiment testing the model.
 Some ways you can go:

 * Directly replicate the experiment and model in an existing paper.
 This is the most concrete way to go if you are new to both experiments and models.
 * Replicate an existing experiment (or possibly use existing data) that has not been modeled and consider different probabilistic models for the data.